3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 **NOTE** that the June 2015 release comes with a fastboot bootloader based on HiSilicon code.
 It is deprecated and will not be supported in the upcoming releases.
 This Getting Started Guide therefore refers to the open source [ARM Trusted Firmware and UEFI bootloader](https://github.com/96boards/documentation/wiki/HiKeyUEFI).
 It is the supported bootloader for the HiKey board.

-**NOTE** there are two types of eMMC sized HiKey.
+**NOTE** there are two types of eMMC sized HiKey, 4GB vs. 8GB.
 Those with "LEMAKER" mark in top side and black in color are 8GB ones.
 Otherwise, they are 4GB.

+**NOTE** there are two types of LPDDR RAM sized HiKey, 1GB vs. 2GB.
+You can identify them by checking silkmasks on chips: K4E8E304EE-EGCE is 8Gb/1GB, K4E6E304EE-EGCE is 16Gb/2GB.

 **The following information is provided in this release notes:**